By Chance or Choice:

 severe critic of the director-general and the company because of their failure to

-promote good government and permanent, substantial settlement.
+promote good government and permanent, substantial settlement.10 Description

 of New Netherland, Van der Donck’s “little book,” contained a very detailed